 If you have any questions or require any assistance with the installation of the software, you can contact VON Support by emailing us at support@vtoxford.org or calling (802) 865-4814 ex.240.
-Our business hours are 9:00 am to 5:00 pm Eastern Standard Time, Monday through Friday.
+Our business hours are 9:00 am to 5:00 pm Eastern Time, Monday through Friday.

-We also have a robust knowledge base which contains articles on almost every issue that has been reported to VON Support.
+We also have a robust knowledge base containing articles on most issues which has been reported to VON Support.
+The KB is updated frequently and reviewed annually.
 You can access the KB at https://vtoxford.zendesk.com/hc/en-us/categories/200178697-eNICQ-6-Support.